wael2000/articles/compliance/README.md

 ![](rh-compliance-02.png)

 ### RHACM amd Gatekeeper/Open Policy Agent (OPA)
-Having said that, RHACM is also shipped with a buit-in policy to deploy the Gatekeeper/Open Policy Agent (OPA) operator on the managed clusters, after deployment, RHACM uses its policy framework to propagate Gatekeeper policy from Hub to the managed cluster.
+Having said that, RHACM is also shipped with a buit-in policy to deploy the [Gatekeeper/Open Policy Agent (OPA)](http://https://github.com/gatekeeper/gatekeeper-operator "Gatekeeper/Open Policy Agent (OPA)") operator on the managed clusters, after deployment, RHACM uses its policy framework to propagate Gatekeeper policy from Hub to the managed cluster.

 OPA is another policy engine (CNCF graduated project), It helps in making decisions based on the policy using a policy language called Rego.
 API Server can be configured to query OPA for admission control decisions when API objects are created, updated, or deleted.